undacmic/STM32G0x1xx/README.md

     The **COM LED** should also be **green**.
     A problem with USB enumeration is indicated by a blinking red **COM LED**.

-    To see more speicif information about the board you can execute the following command:
+    To see more specific information about the board you can execute the following command:
     <pre>
     st-info --probe